nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Redoing a command : `redo`

-Restores FlashBack to the state before the previous command was undo.
+Redoes the most recent action that was undone (reverses the `undo` command).

 Format: `redo`
 <div style="page-break-after: always;"></div>